-This user manual will guide you through the process of uploading data to the Research IT infrastructure via the drop zones method.
+This user manual will guide you through the process of uploading data to the DataHub infrastructure via the drop zones method.

 Prerequisites and general conditions for uploading new data are:

-- You have been assigned a project from the Research IT intake interview.
-If not, please refer to this page --> PLACEHOLDER
+- You have been assigned a project from the DataHub intake interview.
+If not, please refer to this page: Starting a new project

 - You are using a recent version of a compatible web browser